appliedbinf/CAMPneu/README.md

 1. Illumina paired-end sequences
 2. 23SsnpAnalysis.py: Python script for VCF manipulation and analysis

-### Additional scripts:
-**23SsnpAnalysis.py**: This scripts takes the output VCF files generated in the freebayes process and filters it to include snps in the 23S ribosomal RNA in the reference genomes.
-The scripts requires the co-ordinates of the ribosomal RNA region to subset the VCF file.
-The script also looks for a set of snps that are provided in a bed file.

 ### Outputs:
 The scripts generates output directories for each process which have the files generated in the process